 Full details on the scheme are available on the Leverhulme Trust's website here.

-Interested applicants should read this information, especially the eligibility requirements, before putting together an application as strict conditions apply.
+Interested applicants should read this information carefully, especially the eligibility requirements, before putting together an application as strict conditions apply.

 Interested applicants should submit an expression of interest consisting of:

-Successful applicants will be contacted in January 2022 to work on their applications further before the deadline of 24th February 2022.
+Successful applicants will be contacted in early December to work on their applications further with support from our Research and Innovation Services team and a Departmental research mentor before the deadline of 24th February 2022.

 Type / Role: